-If you harvest young onion, just pull them up few weeks after plantation if you want them to use as “spring onion” or “scallions” as there is no ideal measurement; just pull them up when they are big enough to suit you.
+If you harvest young onions, just pull them up a few weeks after plantation if you want them to use as “spring onion” or “scallions” as there is no ideal measurement; just pull them up when they are big enough to suit you.

 - When the onion tops turn in to yellow, the crop has matured enough to harvest.

-- Use a garden fork to pull them up early in the morning on a sunny day, loosen the soil and lay them a dry airy location for two days and always handle them very carefully.
+- Use a garden fork to pull them up early in the morning on a sunny day, loosen the soil, lay them in a dry airy location for two days, and always handle them very carefully.